 It’s great throughout the year, but invaluable during the holiday season!

-One of the best ways to engage your employees with your discount programme is to make it real for them, doing this by giving them very specific helpful tips.
+One of the best ways to engage your employees with your discount program is to make it real for them, doing this by giving them very specific helpful tips.

-This will make it come to life, making them see what they can do and/or what they are missing out on by not using the discount programme.
+This will make it come to life, making them see what they can do and/or what they are missing out on by not using the discount program.